Green technology

 The Ministry of Industry and Information Technology issues draft rules that raise the capital ratio for solar PV manufacturing projects and need plants to operate at least 50% of annual capacity.

-- Having expanded hydrogen use in China, MIIT issued a plan to achieve the large-scale use of green hydrogen in metallurgy, synthetic ammonia, synthetic methanol and refining, as well as its initial application in other sectors, like shipping and aviation, by 2027.
-(Source (CN): Xinhua, 31.12.2024)
+The MIIT issues a plan for the large-scale use of green hydrogen in metallurgy, synthetic ammonia, synthetic methanol and refining, and its application in other sectors by 2027.